beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 ### Config

-You can configure very few basic stuff about your component that will determine how your component will be rendered.
+You can configure very few basic things about your component that will determine how your component will be rendered.

 #### ShadowRoot